Situationally-aware Path Planning Exploiting 3D Scene Graphs: Conclusion

 \section{Conclusion}

 In this work, we proposed S-Path, a novel metric-semantic path planning algorithm that augments sampling-based planners with semantic information derived from indoor 3D scene graphs, which improves planning efficiency while providing human-interpretable path planning.
 Experimental results demonstrate that \spath achieves up to $25\times$ efficiency improvement over the underlying sampling-based planner.
 This originates from the decomposition of the global planning problem into multiple independent subproblems by exploiting room and doorway semantics, effectively reducing the configuration space.
-This decomposition also enables parallel execution, allowing for further speedup which correlate with the number of subproblems.
-In scenarios where the original path becomes infeasible due to blockages, \spath can efficiently replan by reusing previously solved subproblems, achieving up to $52\times$ overall efficiency improvement.
+This decomposition also enables parallel execution, allowing for further speedup which correlate with the number of subproblems. \spath can also efficiently replan by reusing previously solved subproblems, achieving up to $52\times$ overall efficiency improvement.
 However, \spath enforces traversal through the center of doorways, which may lead to suboptimal paths when considering wide doorways.
 Additionally, \spath currently assumes rooms delimited by planar walls, which might arise challenges in contour generation and sample space restriction in environments with complex curved architectural geometries.
-Future work will focus on refining path optimality through a local-to-global path optimization step and on extending contour generation to handle more complex architectural structures for improved generalizability.
+Moreover, S-Path assumes an accurate map of the environment initially provided and does not account for uncertainties.
+Future work will focus on refining path optimality through a local-to-global path optimization step, extending contour generation to handle more complex architectural structures, and incorporating robustness to uncertainties in the environment.

 { }